Department of Sociology

 John C. Scott, Zeynep Tufecki.

-Judith R. Blau, Henry A. Landsberger, Gerhard Lenski, Anthony R. Oberschall, John Shelton Reed, Richard L. Simpson.
+Judith R. Blau, Richard Cramer, Henry A. Landsberger, Gerhard Lenski, Anthony R. Oberschall, John Shelton Reed, Richard L. Simpson.

-The Department of Sociology is the primary home for two majors—sociology and management and society—and a minor in social and economic justice.
+The Department of Sociology is the primary home for two majorssociology and management and societyand a minor in social and economic justice.
 The major in sociology is a liberal arts major, designed to offer its students a broad education in critical thinking, analytical problem solving, reasoned judgment, and effective communication.
 Only a few majors go on to become professional sociologists with Ph.D.s in the field.
-What matters as much about a sociology major as what you can do with it is what it can do for students: It can help you to become a well-rounded person, equipped with the versatile skills and abilities of a liberal arts education, well-prepared to negotiate the complexities of contemporary societies in order to pursue a thoughtful, purposeful life and a variety of careers.
+A sociology major matters not just for what students can do with it but also what it can do for students.
+It can help them to become well-rounded people, equipped with the versatile skills and abilities of a liberal arts education, well-prepared to negotiate the complexities of contemporary societies in order to pursue a thoughtful, purposeful life and a variety of careers.

 The department's major in sociology is designed to train students in sociological fundamentals, yet it is receptive to diverse perspectives and interdisciplinary approaches.
 Departmental majors commonly combine their interests in sociology with courses in other disciplines and programs, such as psychology, history, African American studies, anthropology, political science, religious studies, and business.
 The department encourages its students to study issues from a variety of perspectives, and its curriculum and requirements are flexible enough to permit students to tailor their program to fit individual needs and interests.